tartley/belter/README.md

 ## TODO

-* explicit relative imports
-* make test should fail if either lint or unittest fails
 * tests should run with -O off, all warnings on
 * application should always set -O.
   How to stop this undoing the tests "-O off"?